unibonn/htcondor-bonn/docs/_exercises/6_running_a_dag.md

 condor_userprio
 condor_userprio -allusers -all
 {% endhighlight %}
+> :exclamation: Also check out the log file produced by dagman!

 > :leopard: Check out the man pages or the HTCondor documentation - can you find more interesting parameters?

 > :leopard: You may want to play with priorities and resource requests for jobs which are still waiting in the queue (you can only rank your own jobs against each other!).
-Helpful commands could be (for cluster ID 72):
+Helpful commands could be (for a job id `72.0` and cluster id `72`):
 {% highlight shell %}
 condor_q -af:hj JobPrio JobStatus
 condor_prio -p 10 72.0